MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/1/index.md

 - [ ] The World Bank
 - [ ] Canadian Competition Bureau

-> **Explanation:** CIRO is responsible for enforcing regulations and ensuring investor protection in the Canadian securities and derivatives markets.
+> **Explanation:**( CIRO is responsible for enforcing regulations and ensuring investor protection in the Canadian securities and derivatives markets.)

----

 ### Why might a Canadian pension fund use equity index futures?